Warner Wu 吴秉寰

 \[\Vert x(0)-x_e\Vert <\delta \Rightarrow \Vert x(t)-x_e\Vert <\varepsilon\]

-Asymptotically stable if additionally:
+Asymptotically stable if, first satisfied SISL, additionally:

-A scalar function $V(x)$ satisfies:
+A scalar function $V(x)$ ( Lyapunov function )satisfies:

 Derivative along trajectories:(basically $\dot x = f(x)$)